 Colloquia are typically given in a physics department, and are aimed at upper level undergraduates and graduate students.
 The goal is to communicate developments in a specialization to a wider audience of scientists.

+- Last chance to be wrong about what might be discovered at the LHC.
 The Large Hadron Collider (LHC) is now running (after a rocky start).
 This talk reviews why the start was rocky and how this constrains the physics program over the next few years.
 I will briefly survey how ‘naturalness’ arguments argue why something should be discovered, and why theoretical proposals fall into three main categories.
 If time permits I will close by telling you why I think the cosmological constant problem implies the LHC will strike paydirt and make quantum gravity an experimental science.

 - Finding the Gravity in any Situation: the potential impact of the AdS/CFT correspondence Evidence has been building since the mid-1990s that the set of field theories is much smaller than had been thought, with the strongly coupled limit of one theory turning out to be identical to the weakly coupled limit of another.
 In particular, specific extra-dimensional string theories appear to be precisely equivalent to more garden-variety four-dimensional theories not involving gravity or strings at all.
 Since field theories provide the mathematics used to describe nature in many areas of physics, this observation may ultimately have enormous consequences for physics, if for no other reason than providing unusual new tools for extracting the predictions of strongly coupled systems.
 This colloquium aims to describe, for nonspecialists, the nature of this equivalence, why extra dimensional anti de Sitter space (AdS) appears to be related to conformally invariant field theories (CFTs) in lower dimensions, and some of the present evidence on which belief in their correspondence is based.

 - What is the Universe Made Of?
 The Case for Dark Matter and Dark Energy For the first time in human thought it is now possible to observationally determine how much matter is in the Universe as a whole.
 These observations strongly support the “Concordance Model” of Hot Big Bang Cosmology, and reinforce earlier indications that ordinary matter (atoms, nuclei and electrons) make up at present at most 4% of the total of the Universal energy density.
 The big surprise was that the rest consists of *two* kinds of unknown forms of matter: the so-called Dark Matter and Dark Energy.
 This talk summarizes for non-specialists the various lines of evidence for their existence, and some of the theoretical ideas which have been proposed to account for their properties.

 PUBLIC LECTURES & OUTREACH TALKS